Renowned French actor Gerard Depardieu (72) was charged with the rape and assault of an actress in her 20s on Tuesday.

-Since the prominence of the Me Too movement in 2017, a dialogue for sexual abuse, sexual violence, rape and consent has started worldwide and in the French community.
+Since the prominence of the Me too movement in 2017, a dialogue about sexual abuse, sexual violence, rape and consent has started worldwide and in the French community.
 Many people are coming forward with their sexual assault and abuse experiences, including those citing prominent figures and authorities in the community.

-The women’s lawyer told the media that she hoped her client’s “private sphere will be respected” amidst the unravelling of the case, reported by France24.
+The women’s lawyer told the media that she hoped her client’s “private sphere will be respected” amidst the unraveling of the case, reported by France24.